dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 ## 5. Firewall

-&#x1F534; The firewall ensures that only the traffic on the ports that you directly allow will go to the server.
-This protects against exploitation of ports that accidentally join with other services, that is, greatly reduces the attack surface.
+&#x1F534; The firewall ensures that the traffic can go to the server only via the specified ports.
+This protects against exploitation of ports that has been accidentally opened with other services, so it greatly reduces the attack surface.

-We will use ufw as a firewall.
+We will use firewall ufw.
 If it is not already installed, install it:

 ```
 sudo apt install ufw
 ```

-Let's add SSH to the list of firewall exceptions (otherwise, after starting the firewall, we will not be able to connect to the server):
+Let's add SSH to the list of firewall exceptions (otherwise, after starting the firewall, we are not be able to connect to the server):

 ```
 sudo ufw allow ssh